Our customers save $693 on average when they bundle their home and auto insurance policies.

 - Flooding: Because of its dry climate, Arizona is at a high risk of flash floods.
 The desert ground can’t soak up water fast enough during heavy rains.

 - Water damage: Heavy rains that cause flooding can also cause water damage to your home, especially if there are leaks in your roof, siding or windows.
 Blocked or obstructed drain lines and pipes can also lead to an increased risk of water damage.

 It’s important to know if your home insurance policy pays for the full replacement cost or the actual cash value of a loss.
-Full replacement cost does not factor in depreciation, while actual cash value takes into account what the loss was worth at the time of the claim.
+Full replacement cost does not factor in depreciation, while actual cash value is based on the dollar amount the property could be sold for at the time of the claim, which is usually less than what it would cost to replace it.
 Some insurance policies require you to pay for an additional endorsement for full replacement cost.
 Other additional coverage you should consider includes: